Sunday, 7 August 2022

 Everyone was into sociology and read the relevant blue paperbacks (Pelicans).
 The discipline's parish mag was New Society and to a lesser extent The Listener.
 Sociology had a language all of its own as if it was trying to pass itself off as a science.
 (There were a lot of graphs and x-y axes.)

-Lefties talked and acted as if come the revolution (which was always going to happen in about six months’ time), everybody would become like them.
+Lefties talked and acted as if come the revolution, everybody would become like them.
 There would be no more makeup, no more fashion (patriarchal plot, exploits third world), no more bling, no more keeping up with the Joneses or competing with your neighbour because we’re all equal now… Look on the modern world: oligarch bling, footballers’ wives.
 And they honestly thought they were going to take over the whole world.
-Though actually sanctimonious puritans have always co-existed with the Veneerings (Dickens) and the Bullyon-Boundermeres (Punch).
+Though actually sanctimonious puritans have always co-existed with the jumped-up Veneerings (Dickens) and the nouveau-riches Bullyon-Boundermeres (Punch).

 OK, attitudes have changed a bit.
 Maybe we helped.
 Gay people and single parents are accepted (aren't they?), though their lives may not be easy.